 According to John Halloran of Certified Gold Exchange, “Even though interest rates are almost zero today, they are poised to rise for the next 20 years.
 With government liabilities increasing, you can bet Uncle Sam will try to spend its way out of debt.
 This uncontrolled spending will really affect the purchase power of many hard-working Americans.
 Investing in safe havens like gold and silver really debunk the 50% stock 50% bond recommendation which is the basis of the outdated 4% retirement spending rule.”

 The best rule today may be to not follow rules of retirement spending at all.
 Retirees need to be active participants in the management of their retirement savings and adjust spending where needed.
 Consider a 4% spending cap, but remain open to modification and diversification in order to ensure the comfortable retirement you have worked so hard to enjoy.
 Let our experts at 401krollover.com help you make the best decisions for your particular needs.
-Give us a call today at (800) 767-1423 to speak with a professional, or contact us through our website at www.401krollover.com for your own personalized plan.
+Contact us through our website at www.401krollover.com for your own personalized plan.